danklassen/consh/README.md

 DB:Push                     Push local database
-Deploy                      Deploy the code from origin master to the remote server Files:Pull                  Pull remote files locally Generate:Block              Generates a skeleton block Generate:Block:Override     Copies the controller for a core block Generate:Block:Template     Generates a template for an existing block
+Deploy                      Deploy the code from origin master to the remote server Files:Pull                  Pull remote files locally Files:Push                  Push local files to the remote server Generate:Block              Generates a skeleton block Generate:Block:Override     Copies the controller for a core block Generate:Block:Template     Generates a template for an existing block